-Liverpool want Uefa to implement recommendations
+Liverpool call for Uefa action after report on final

 It also warned French authorities this should be a "wake-up call" before it hosts the 2023 Rugby World Cup and 2024 Olympic and Paralympic Games.

-Uefa and French authorities initially blamed ticketless Liverpool fans for the events but the report - released on Monday - said there was "no evidence" to support the "reprehensible" claims.
+Uefa and French authorities initially blamed ticketless Liverpool fans for the events, but the report - released on Monday - said there was "no evidence" to support the "reprehensible" claims.

 It added the collective action of Liverpool supporters was "probably instrumental" in preventing "more serious injuries and deaths" outside the stadium.